10 Signs Of A Termite Infestation In Your Home

-Termites are small insects that thrive in dark conditions and feed off timber.
-The critters colonise and cause damage to buildings, homes and other infrastructure.
-Early detection of a termite infestation is crucial to avoid expensive restoration costs.
+Termites are small insects that thrive in damp, dark conditions and feed off timber.
+The termites colonise and cause damage to buildings, homes and other infrastructure.
+Early detection of a termite infestation is crucial to avoid expensive repair costs to your biggest asset.

 3. Mud Tunnels

-Termites live underground, building tunnels to sources of food.
-These tunnels leave irregular patterns made from mud-like material in your home’s galleries.
+Termites live underground (Subterranean), building tunnels to sources of food.
+These tunnels leave irregular patterns made from mud-like material in your home’s subfloor (under house).
 Although they are difficult to spot, regular inspections of the subfloor area are extremely important.
 Any moisture in the subfloor area should be rectified as high moisture can attract termite attack.

-These signs can indicate a termite infestation, and we recommend calling professionals in for a pest inspection.
-If you’re in Dubbo or the surrounding areas, give Dentec Pest Control, a family-owned business with more than 20-years of experience, a call on 02 6887 2825 or fill out our Contact Form.
+Any of these signs can indicate a termite infestation in your home, and we recommend calling professionals in as soon as possible for a pest inspection or a free quote.
+If you’re in Dubbo or the surrounding areas, give Dentec Pest Management, a family-owned business with more than 20-years of experience, a call on 02 6887 2825 or fill out our Contact Form.